Last updated: January 29, 2025

 Cellular Signal, Historical/Interpretive Information/Exhibits, Information - Ranger/Staff Member Present, Information Kiosk/Bulletin Board, Parking - Auto, Parking - Bus/RV, Scenic View/Photo Spot, Water - Drinking/Potable, Wheelchair Accessible

-Muhlenberg's Brigade is the site of the encampment of troops led by Brigadier General Peter Muhlenberg during the winter of 1777-78.
+Muhlenberg's Brigade is the site of the encampment of the Virginia troops led by Brigadier General Peter Muhlenberg during the winter of 1777-78.
 Today the area consists of nine reconstructed log soldiers' huts facing a gravel company street.
 Nearby is a reconstructed earthen redoubt, one of five such fortifications that helped anchor the defenses of Valley Forge.

 This area is the primary location for Valley Forge's living history program.
-Rangers and volunteers dress in 18th-century attire and provide glimpses of what life was like during the Valley Forge encampment.
-Muhlenberg's Brigade is the perfect place to learn about the construction of the encampment and the daily routine of the soldiers.
+In the summer months and as schedules allow, park rangers and volunteers dress in 18th-century attire and provide glimpses of what life was like during the Valley Forge encampment.